"Why the Hell isn't this on DVD yet?" -- Volume 10

 FAST BREAK (1979 Columbia) Starring Gabriel Kaplan, Bernard King, Mavis Washington, Michael Warren, Harold Sylvester, Reb Brown, Bert Remsen, Randee Heller.
 Directed by Jack Smight.

 Today, The Horn Section remembers that special moment in time when one of television’s brightest stars made the leap to the big screen after three years of paying his dues in one of the most popular shows on television.
-He starred in a film that so belonged to the late Seventies that it would fit neatly into a time capsule.
-A film that told the story of a young Brooklyn man and his dream, a dream that suddenly appears to be within reach, if he can only muster the one big victory he needs as a springboard.
+He starred in a film so specific to the late Seventies that it belongs in a time capsule.
+A movie that told the story of a young Brooklyn man and his dream, a dream that suddenly appears to be within reach, if he can only manage the one big victory he needs as a springboard.
 A clichéd film, true, with a familiar and slight storyline, but one that briefly turned the former star of WELCOME BACK, KOTTER into one of the biggest movie stars in the country.

-Oh, no, not him.
-I’m talking about the Great Gabe Kaplan.
+Oh, no, not that one.
+I’m talking about FAST BREAK, starring the great Gabe Kaplan.